dhrwrites/dhrwrites.github.io/_posts/2019-11-21-Review-Ahmad-Jamal-Ballades.md

 aren't jazz nerds.

 *Ballades* is a terrific recording, with the songs ranging from originals to reinterpretations of jazz standards.
-It's a beautiful recording that anyone can enjoy.
-Put it on as background music, or study it note-for-note.
+Play it as background music, or study it note-for-note.
 You'll enjoy it either way.

 ### Highlights